Triqqo/security-scanning-quickstart/README.md

 5. **Usable in CI/CD pipelines** (i.e. via a CLI or API, and in a container)
 6. **Should exit > 0 if issues are found** (ideally with configurable severity)

+### CI/CD implementation
+See `.gitlab-ci.yml`.
+Read on for command reference per category.

 ## Static code analysis
 Tool: Semgrep